AidanW-98/AidanMcKenzie/aidan-mckenzie/_posts/2024-07-12-fairytales-and-firesides.markdown

 </div>

 The fairytale was running thin and reality was kicking in.
 The campsite was getting fuller and fuller, the compost toilets were worryingly full.
+I couldn't possibly stomach another warm beer.

 ## Slowly Back to Thistle 1st & 2nd July